TNET-SNU/mmTLS/README.md

 ./all-in-one.sh
 ```
 It will take about 10 minutes.
+Note that this script modifies the default routing table entry to make the WAN traffic comes and goes via LAN (private network) interface instead of default WAN (public network) interface.
+(Unless, WAN traffic will not goes to the middlebox which is connected via LAN interface.)
+If you are accessing via ssh to WAN interface of the client (wood1), your ssh session will be lost.
+Please do ssh from the access point machine (box3), and run the script.

 Since the news site is updated every hour, the result will be differenct with our evaluation.
+We recommend you to check the gap between mmTLS and split-TLS, rather than the absolute response time of mmTLS.

+Also, www.washingtonpost.com no longer supports http/1.1.
+It currently accepts only http/2.
-Also, www.washingtonpost.com currently does not support http/1.1, so we could not reproduce the result of split-TLS.
-The result for it will be empty.
+But, the nginx proxy (split-TLS) currently supports up to http/1.1 as backend upstream connection, so we could not fully reproduce the result of split-TLS.
-In this figure, please check that mmTLS is similar to E2E-TLS, while split-TLS increases the response time for WAN connections.
+So, the result for split-TLS to washingtonpost will appear empty.
+If you think the absolute response time is necessary, please let us know.
+We will prepare other popular web sites to test split-TLS to WAN.

 # Figure 13a